nemesifier/applying-the-unix-philosophy-to-django-projects/slides.md

 - 25 releases of [django-netjsonconfig](https://github.com/openwisp/django-netjsonconfig)
 - 5 releases of [django-x509](https://github.com/openwisp/django-x509)

+OpenWISP 2 still lacks some features of OpenWISP 1

 ## 6. Rule of Parsimony

 Prefer creating new reusable apps when adding big features